jalsarraf0/ai-chat-cli/README.md

 A lightweight command-line interface for interacting with AI chat services, providing streamlined workflows for rapid experimentation.

+Configuration is stored in a YAML file; see [docs/config.md](docs/config.md) for available keys.

 ## Quick Start

 ```bash